mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 $$(\lambda f \lambda z (((\lambda g \lambda h (h)(g)f) \space (\lambda g \lambda h (h)(g)f)) \space \lambda u z) \space \lambda u u)$$

-In the following conversions our reductions will need to take place in a right-to-left direction when evaluating expressions of the form `(f)(g)x`.
+In the following conversions, as in all, our reductions will need to take place in a right-to-left direction when evaluating expressions of the form `(f)(g)x`.
 Recall that our goal here is to reduce a complex form to simplistic result, and we have already made significant progress.

 $$(\lambda f \lambda z ((\lambda g \lambda h (h)(g)f) \space (\lambda h (h)(\lambda u z)f)) \space \lambda u u)$$